truenas/documentation/content/SCALE/SCALECLIReference/Account/CLIuser.md

 <!-- NOTE: Text in comment tags marks changes to be made as CLI documentation develops, remove comment tags as needed  -->

+## User Namespace

-The **user** namespace has 14 commands and is based on functions found in the SCALE API and web UI.
+The **user** namespace has 14 commands and is based on Users functions found in the SCALE API and web UI.
 It provides access to user account creation, configuration, and attribute management.
 You can also set up a local administrator account using this namespace.

+## User Commands

+The following **user** namespace commands allow you to manage user accounts.

-You can enter commands from the main CLI prompt or from the system namespace prompt.
+You can enter commands from the main CLI prompt or from the **account** namespace prompt.

 {{< include file="HintInteractiveArgsEditor.md" type="page" >}}

-## Create Command
+### Create Command

 The `create` command configures a new user account.